greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 > **Note** <sup>2</sup>QuickLZ compression is available only in the commercial release of VMware Greenplum.

+>**Note**
+>Support for the QuickLZ compression algorithm is deprecated and will be removed in the next major release of VMware Greenplum Database.

 ## <a id="gp_dispatch_keepalives_count"></a>gp\_dispatch\_keepalives\_count

 Maximum number of TCP keepalive retransmits from a Greenplum Query Dispatcher to its Query Executors.
 It controls the number of consecutive keepalive retransmits that can be lost before a connection between a Query Dispatcher and a Query Executor is considered dead.